Dominica International Airport

 Dominica International Airport is an international airport under construction in Wesley, Dominica.
-It will replace Dominica's current much smaller international airport, Douglas-Charles Airport.
-It will have a runway length of 3000m allowing for wide body aircraft from North America, Europe, Asia and Africa.
+It will replace Dominica's current much smaller international airport, Douglas–Charles Airport.
+It will have a runway length of 3000 m, allowing for wide-body aircraft from North America, Europe, Asia, and Africa.
 It is expected to be completed in 2027.

-Makers

-Montreal Management Consultants LLC will be building it with Chinese company China Railway No.5(CR5) as contractors.
-The airport is being funded under Dominica’s Citizen By Investment(CBI) program.
+Montreal Management Consultants LLC will be building it with Chinese company China Railway No.5 (CR5) as contractors.
+The airport is being funded under Dominica’s Citizen By Investment (CBI) program.